-You can periodically execute the vxlogmgr -a command (such as through a cron job) to delete logs and monitor disk space used by unified logging.
+Periodically run the vxlogmgr -a command (such as through a cron job) to delete logs and monitor the disk space that unified logging uses.

-The disk space used by a given originator can be calculated as follows:
+The disk space that a given originator uses can be calculated as follows:

+'''

 NumberOfFiles for originator MaxLogFileSizeKB for originator

+'''

-The total disk space consumed by NetBackup unified logs is the sum of the disk space consumed by each originator.
-If none of the originators are overriding the NumberOfFiles and MaxLogFileSizeKB settings, then the total disk space consumed by NetBackup unified logging is the following:
+The total disk space NetBackup unified logs consume is the sum of the disk space that each originator consumes.
+If none of the originators overrides the NumberOfFiles and MaxLogFileSizeKB settings, then the total disk space that unified logging consumes is as follows:

-Number of NetBackup originators default MaxLogFileSizeKB default NumberOfFiles

-To see the current unified logging settings, use the vxlogcfg command as shown under "Listing Unified Logging Settings" on page 84.
+Number of NetBackup originators default MaxLogFileSizeKB default NumberOfFiles To see the current unified logging settings, use the vxlogcfg command as shown under "Listing unified logging settings" on page 94.